text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 (c) a few days
 ```

-This looks like a question requiring world knowledge, but we found that an AI system that simply looked in a large collection of texts for combinations of "eat" + "minutes", "eat" + "hours", "eat" + "days" would get more hits for the former and thus arrive at the correct answer - still without understanding anything about event duration.
+This looks like a question requiring world knowledge, but an AI system that simply learned that "eat" occurs more frequently in the context of "minutes", rather than "hours" or "days", would still arrive at the correct answer without understanding anything about event duration.

 To make such a question more difficult, one strategy is to change the answer options so as to use the same unit of measurement: